stopthatastronaut/takofukku/readme.md

 - Ops deployment projects that do simple git pulls, rather than full builds
 - Packaging workflows driven out of github
 - Any project which doesn't use nuget packages
-- Anything you want to use Octopus as a post-push task runner for - I have projects that do nothing but email me and send me a slack message.
+- Anything you want to use Octopus as a post-push task runner for - I _literally_ have projects that do nothing but email me and send me a slack message.

 Of course, Octopus being Octopus, you can do pretty much anything with a bit of script.
 I look forward to seeing what kind of weird solutions this inspires, and what sort of things one might want to run on a git push.